Louise Harnby | Crime Fiction and Thriller Editor

 We all, too, have our own voices – some people shine when promoting their businesses face to face or over the telephone; others make more of an impact using their written communication skills.

-In brief, the marketing tools that work for me might not work as well for you, and vice versa.
-That’s why we need to incorporate testing into our marketing strategy.
+Because the marketing tools that work for me might not work as well for you, and vice versa, we need to incorporate testing into our marketing strategy.

 Testing involves experimenting with particular marketing activities over a fixed timescale, and evaluating the results.